 “Yeah, but what kind?”

-“That is something that can only be deduced by you, or revealed by him, so I can’t tell you that,” Maseo replied, very amused at how cute this human was when she was tipsy, and surprised Levi hadn’t come to collect her yet.
-He didn’t see his friend on the dance floor anymore, and only assumed he had escaped somewhere with Angelica for something nefarious.
+“That is something that can only be deduced by you, or revealed by him, so I can’t tell you that,” Maseo replied, amused by how cute Madeline was when she was tipsy and surprised Levi hadn’t come to collect her yet.
+He didn’t see his friend on the dance floor anymore either, and only assumed he had escaped somewhere with Angelica for something nefarious.

 “I will give you a hint though,” he leaned in closer to her.